 As a consequence of local government reorganisation both land parcels are now vested in trust in Ashburton District Council.
+The land was classified in 2024.

 • Harvesting / removal of pines as required for cemetery expansion or when trees are due for harvesting.